UPDATED: 2:02 p.m. ET, July 4 —

 One of the many byproducts of the coronavirus pandemic has been the very predictable emergence of white women amplifying their privileges when it comes to exerting their purported moral authorities in reaction to the public health crisis.
-The people consistently at the center of such disturbing incidents have been playfully dubbed “Karens,” a generic name for the white women being immortalized on the viral videos in which they unwittingly are starring.
+The people consistently at the center of such disturbing incidents have been mockingly dubbed “Karens,” a generic name for the white women being immortalized on the viral videos in which they are unwittingly starring.

 The incident unfolded early on the Memorial Day holiday after Christian Cooper (obviously, no relation) spotted Karen’s dog off the leash in a part of Central Park called the Ramble.
 The video begins directly after that and shows Karen, clearly embarrassed at being rightfully called out, reacting mercilessly on both a human and canine levels, fumbling to put the leash on her dog while scrambling to call police at the same time.
 In doing so, she appeared to be choking, lifting and dragging her dog by the leash.